Touring a Community

 - Get a detailed breakdown of what is included and what are extra fees.

 - Will your loved one have an assessment before moving in?
+In determining and monitoring staffing levels, Aegis Living considers resident assessments and other factors.

 What to Ask